mgramin/database-as-code/README.md

-# "Database as Code" Manifesto
+# The "Database as Code" Manifesto
 #TODO

 ### Resources: